cabforum/smime/SBR.md

 **Validation Specialists**: Someone who performs the information verification duties specified by these Requirements.

 **Validity Period**: From [RFC 5280](http://tools.ietf.org/html/rfc5280): "The period of time from notBefore through notAfter, inclusive."

-**Verified Method of Communication**: The use of a telephone number, a fax number, an email address, or postal delivery address, confirmed by the CA in accordance with [Section 3.2.3.5](#3235-verified-method-of-communication) as a reliable way of communicating with the Applicant.

 ###  1.6.2 Acronyms